spacekitcat/isometric-sdl-demo/README.md

 ## TODOS

+- Vicinity bug (go right for ages, the boundary goes out of sync or something)
 - Move dynamic map sector gen code out of main, either into the sector db or some intermediate.
 - Wire the sector hashmap into some sort of permissive license Berkeley DB (RocksDB seems good) to provide persistence.
 - Fix project naming scheme.